thebigman1244/Line-Painting-Robot/README.md

 Compass Heading Control

-A magnetometer measures the robot's heading relative to Earth's magnetic field.
+A magnetometer measures the robot's heading so it can have real time corrections incase of drift.

 This is important because GPS alone cannot keep a robot moving in a perfectly straight direction.
-The compass provides heading feedback so the robot can correct its steering while driving.

 The navigation correction loop works as follows: